The stovetop was covered in layers of grease.

 Piles of clean clothes took up permanent residence in laundry baskets.

 I needed help putting the freshly washed sheets back on the bed.

 But, no one seemed to notice, or care, but me.

 One night, I couldn’t take it anymore, and I suddenly snapped on my unsuspecting family.

 “No one appreciates me,” I cried as I raced to get my purse and keys.
 I needed to a time-out.

-Until I realized I was barefoot.
-“What if I wanted to browse somewhere,” my mind raced.
+Then, I realized I was barefoot.
+“What if I wanted to browse somewhere,” I thought as I pictured myself escaping my reality in the aisles of Target.
 So, I went to my closet, and fumbled through the shoe organizer.

 I decided it was insignificant considering the circumstances and slid my bare feet into the black flip-flops.
-I was on my way out when Mr. Hines intercepted me in the master bathroom.
+I proceeded to storm out of the house when Mr. Hines intercepted me in the master bathroom.

 In the distance, I heard the clinking of dishes being put away.
 Then, the whirring of the vacuum cleaner.
 My daughter was doing her chores.